creative-singh/MazeSolver-Python/README.md

 If src (starting_point) is 0, then it will print(-1) i.e, Maze has no path.

-If the path found between src(starting_point) and dest(destination_point) then it will be printed on output file where 0 blocks and 1 is the path walkover.
+If the path is found between src(starting_point) and dest(destination_point) then it will be printed on the output file where 0 blocks and 1 is the path walkover.

 **maze_solver() Function**

-If dest(destination_point) is 1 or not, if dest(destination_point) is 0, then it will print (-1) i.e, Maze has no path, then moving to authorize index step by step and after that recursion, starts and find the path.
+If dest(destination_point) is 1 or not, if dest(destination_point) is 0, then it will print (-1) i.e, Maze has no path, then moving to authorize index step by step, and after that recursion, starts and find the path.

 **authorize_index() Function**